-How To Ease Back Into School: A Single Moms Survival Guide
+How To Ease Back Into School: Survival Guide

 living with depression

-I didn't fail my courses just got a dose of postpartum depression which prevented me from doing my best, or much of anything so I withdrew.
-Took a little break until I got my shit together then went back again in 2013.
-I was then the mother of 2; Kymora now ages 3 and Blake the newbie.
+I got a dose of postpartum depression which prevented me from doing my best, or much of anything so I withdrew.
+Took a little break until I got myself together then went back again.
+I was then the mother of 2; My daughter now ages 3 and son the newbie.
 I didn't have the proper support I needed to multitask from mother to employee, to student.

 One had to give, and I bet you can guess which one.
-Things proceed to get worse from there, but that's a whole other blog post (stay tuned guys).
 I've been in denial about my depression diagnoses for quite some time.
-Learning you have a mental illness is not an easy pill to swallow and it was prevented from finishing something I really wanted.
+Learning you have a mental illness is not an easy pill to swallow and it was preventing me from finishing something I really wanted.
+After some lifestyle changes like proper time management, delegating my most important tasks, time blocking, getting super organized, involving my family in my plans, setting hours I can work on assignments helped.

 emotional support for single mothers